lewebologue/nest_genAI_project/README.md

 ## Installation

-Create a `.env` file in the root of the project with the following content:
+Create a `.env` file in the backend root of the project with the following content:

 ```env
 DATABASE_URL="<your mongo DB connection string>"